ForzaETH/rcarla/README.md

 ## Usage
 First we need to launch the CARLA server, if you haven't used CARLA before please refer to their documentation for a detailed explanation on how to run CARLA.

-We can then start the ros-bridge.
-It is important that we use CARLA in asynchronous mode because otherwise it can run faster than realtime which can mess up your pipeline:
+In our example we will also use the CARLA ros-bridge, however you can also use the CARLA python API directly.
+It is however important that you set CARLA to asynchronous mode.

 ### ROS1